-Well, our brains still process these low vibrations as sound but we rely more on the resonances of our bodies to sense these sound waves.
+Well, our brains still process these low vibrations as sound, but we rely more on the resonances of our bodies to sense these sound waves.

 With headphones, this is where the ear structure and bone conduction come into play.

-Basically, the sound vibrations in the headphones physically vibrate our skull and the tiny bones in our ears, which sends signals to our brain that help us perceive the sound frequencies.
+Basically, the sound vibrations in the headphones physically vibrate our skull and the tiny bones in our ears, which send signals to our brain that help us perceive the sound frequencies.
 This is particularly true of bass frequencies.

 Over-the-ear headphones press against our skulls and can so their bass frequencies are more easily perceived.

 Some headphones even use bone conduction as their primary means of providing audible sound to the listener; learn more about these headphones in my article The Complete Guide To Bone Conduction Headphones (With Examples).